berilerdogdu/SPIT/README.md

 ```
 sh run_SPIT_search_params.sh [#number of threads] -m [tx2gene_file]
 ```
-If you have multiple threads available, the run is distributed accordingly via GNU Parallel.
 The maximum number of threads that can be used is equal to the number of simulated experiments (10).
 For example, if you would like to run with 10 threads, run:

 ```
 sh run_SPIT_search_params.sh 10 -m [tx2gene_file]